stevenjlho/leetcode/solutions/101. Symmetric Tree/README.md

 ## Approach

-1. **Base Checks**: If the root is null, the tree is symmetric.
-2. Define a helper function `compareNode` to check if two nodes are symmetric.
+1. Create a helper function, `isMirror`, that checks if two given trees, `left` and `right`, are mirrors of each other.

+   - If both subtrees are `null`, they're symmetric.
-   - If one of the two nodes is null while the other is not, they aren't symmetric.
+   - If only one of them is `null`, they aren't symmetric.
-   - If both nodes are null, they are symmetric.
-   - If the values of the two nodes differ, they aren't symmetric.
+   - If the values of the `left` and `right` nodes aren't the same, they aren't symmetric.
-   - For a tree to be symmetric around its center, its left subtree must be a mirror reflection of its right subtree.
-This means:
-   - The left child of the left node should be symmetric with the right child of the right node (outside symmetry).
+   - Recursively check if the left subtree of the `left` tree mirrors the right subtree of the `right` tree, and vice versa.
-   - The right child of the left node should be symmetric with the left child of the right node (inside symmetry).
-   - If both `outside` and `inside` conditions hold true, then the nodes are symmetric.
+   - If both conditions are true, return true.
+Otherwise, return false.

+2. If the `root` is `null`, the tree is symmetric.
-3. Invoke the compareNode function on the root's left and right subtrees to determine if the tree is symmetric.
+3. Check if the left and right subtrees of the root are mirror reflections of each other using the `isMirror` function.

 ## Complexity